 Will my child be safe at camp?

-Camper safety is our number one concern.
+Camper safety is our number one priority.
 We take it very seriously and we want to reassure you that your child is safe at Moses Merrill.
-Here are a couple of the big steps we take to ensure your child is safe.
+Here are a couple of the big steps we take to ensure your child’s safety.

 A Well Trained Staff

 Every single member of our staff receives extensive training to ensure that your camper is safe while at camp.
 We do a thorough background check on every member of our staff.
 Each staff member is trained to lead in various emergencies so that in the case of inclement weather or any other disaster your child will be kept safe.